 § 7–2304.
 Issuance of emergency executive order; contents; actions of Mayor after issuance.

-*NOTE: This section includes amendments by emergency legislation that will expire on August 1, 2022.
+*NOTE: This section includes amendments by temporary legislation that will expire on December 29, 2022.
 To view the text of this section after the expiration of all emergency and temporary legislation, click this link: Permanent Version.*

 (a) Upon reasonable apprehension of the existence of a public emergency and the determination by the Mayor that the issuance of an order is necessary for the immediate preservation of the public peace, health, safety, or welfare, and as a prerequisite to requesting emergency or major disaster assistance in accordance with the Disaster Relief Act of 1974 (42 U.S.C. § 5121) the Mayor may issue an emergency executive order which shall state: